jitendramishra1024/computerVisionProjects/README.md

    This contains below things

-   01. Basic Reading and writing of image Using Open CV
+   A. Basic Reading and writing of image Using Open CV

-   02. Provided an image detect whether the subect is smiling or not , detects eyes and face as well
+   B. Provided an image detect whether the subect is smiling or not , detects eyes and face as well

-   03. Detection of image face and smile from web cam
+   C. Detection of image face and smile from web cam

-   04.Detection of Cars from video
+   D.Detection of Cars from video

-   05.Detection of full body i.e people walking on the road
+   E.Detection of full body i.e people walking on the road